nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The sort feature is facilitated by `Descriptor`, an enumeration which describes the valid fields which can be used to sort an applicant.

 To enable sorting, `Applicant` implements `Comparable<Applicant>`, to allow for comparison between applicants.
-To allow for applicants to be sorted by different descriptors, `Applicant` is augmented to contain a static `Descriptor` field.
+To allow for applicants to be sorted by different descriptors, `Applicant` is augmented to contain a static `descriptor` field.
 This is used in `Applicant#compareTo()`, where a switch case checking the state of the `Descriptor` field will then compare the specified field of both applicants.

 In order to enable comparison of each valid field, these fields will implement the `Comparable` interface.
 Currently valid fields for sorting are